RDP-vbayle/SiCE_FIJI_Macro/README.md

 ### FastRed
 This Fiji macro helps analysis Arabidopsis T-DNA transformed segregation with the [fast red selection](https://pubmed.ncbi.nlm.nih.gov/19891705/).The technology is based on the expression of a fluorescent co-dominant screenable marker FAST, under the control of a seed-specific promoter.The FAST marker harbors a fusion gene encoding either GFP or RFP with an oil body membrane protein that is prominent in seeds.

- - Additional PLugin: [Distance Based Watershed](https://imagej.net/plugins/distance-transform-watershed )part of the MorphoLibJ library
+ - Additional PLugin: [Distance Based Watershed](https://imagej.net/plugins/distance-transform-watershed ) part of the MorphoLibJ library
  - Macro INPUT: Folder containing Brightfield images of the seeds, name of the line ended by "_bf" and the corresponding fluo image (example: 1903-1-01_bf and 1903-1-01 pictures).
   ![](assets/images/FastRedFiles.png)
  - Macro OUTPUT: Table containing Pictures names, number of seeds segmented, number of fluorescent seeds and corresponding ratio and Segregation as following: